jdefrance7/SeniorDesignProject/PX4/README.md

 5. Enter `winglet` in the MAVLink Console and read the response.

-    * A series of prints should occur with winglet channel statuses and uORB message information, ending with angle computations based on the data received (invalid with only one winglet device connected).
+    * A series of prints should occur with winglet channel statuses and uORB message information, ending with angle computations based on the data received (only valid when two or more winglet devices are connected).